Day 3 - Releasing negative emotions

 Processing Your Image

-Here are some tips how to stay connected to the deeper part of yourself when engaging in this exercise:
+Here are some tips on how to stay connected to the deeper part of yourself when engaging in this exercise:

-1. Quiet yoor mind
+1. Quiet your mind

 2. Write freely and don't edit